nauatlakatl/clean-node-api/Notes.md

 ### ```.lintstagedrc.json```

+Configuration is an object where each value is a command to run and its key is a glob pattern to use for this command.

 - ***.ts**: matches all TS files.
 An array is passed to run multiple commands in a sequence.
+This config will execute the array of commands with the list of currently staged files passed as arguments.

 ---